ehacinom/timeseries/README.md

 This section is where I learned the most about streams.
 Readable streams should be piped to the next handler, e.g. `process.stdout`, whereas writeable streams are written to.
 This seems like an obvious distinction, but I spent a morning figuring this out.

 **D3 charts**
 Time to change gears.
 Head into `tessel-code/05-charts`.
 Reading this article on [https://bost.ocks.org/mike/chart/](configurable, reusable charts), means that not all d3.js code is equal.
+We'll keep this in mind as we run some of the examples, which are not written in this functional way.
+Note: we've installed d3.v3.js, not the newest v4, as a lot of examples online are in the third, less modular version of D3.js.

+- `metrics_cubism.html` is an example of Cubism.js, which is a great tool for multiple lines of timeseries data.
+- `pathTransitionsTutorial.html` is a live updating graph with fake data.

+Both the html files can be opened in the browser to inspect what they look like.
+The other file is from the article linked above, about reusable charts.

+**Connecting Tessel with the browser**
+Head into `tessel-code/06-connection`.
+Open the html file in browser.
+It sources two files, the d3 `graph.js`, a simple timeseries graph to work with, and the client websocket `climateClient.js`.
+This second file calls a `tick()` function which updates the d3 graph every time it recieves a message from the Tessel server.
+To run these files, run the Tessel with `t2`, and refresh the browser.

+(**....more words.....**)

+It's noteworthy that socket.io, the library which we were introduced to, doesn't work with Tessel.
+Socket.io apparently abstracts away some path finding, which makes the Tessel unable to find the npm modules you install.

+**D3 again?**

+**Convolutions and Math**

 other
 =======